 The movie is flawed.
 I will fully admit that.
 It spends far too much time regurgitating or referencing things from Richard Donner’s movies.
 Kate Bosworth – while doing a pretty good job on her own – still feels completely out of place in this movie.

 The special effects, though, are phenomenal.
 The absolute highlight of the film is the plane rescue.
 The movie was worth it just for this, alone:

-Brandon Routh, for what little he had to work with, did a great job in this and it’s a shame he was never given a second chance.
+Brandon Routh, for what little he had to work with, did a great job and it’s a shame he didn’t get a second chance.
 And personally, I liked Kevin Spacey’s Lex Luthor.
-He wasn’t as goofy as Hackman, bringing a needed serious tone to the character.
-Heck, you even had Frank frigging Langella as Perry White in what I would call the most perfect casting ever.
+He wasn’t as goofy as Hackman.
+He stead he brought a needed serious tone to the character.
+Heck, Frank frigging Langella as Perry White in what I would call the most perfect casting ever.

 Personally, I would’ve liked to have seen what Bryan Singer could have done with his own Superman movie that wasn’t so tightly bound with Donner’s films.

 It’s funny.
 I actually gave the movie a positive review right here on this blog.
 And it has some good things going for it.
 The special effects are great, the action is bigger than any Superman movie (and many superhero movies), and it’s a clear departure from the Donner films.
 Henry Cavil and Amy Adams are great casting choices and they do well with what they’re given.
 Michael Shannon is a phenomenal departure from Stamp’s Zod, but he controls the scene almost as much as Stamp (though nowhere near as much scene chewing)